unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/erpimage.md

 plot_erpimage(data)
 ```

-## Column Mappings for ERP Images
+## Column Mappings for ERP image

 Since ERP images use a `Matrix` as an input, the library does not need any informations about the mapping.

-- erpblur (number, 10) - Is a number indicating how much blur is applied to the image; using Gaussian blur of the ImageFiltering module.
-Negative values deactivate the blur.
+- `erpblur` (Number, `10`): number indicating how much blur is applied to the image; using Gaussian blur of the ImageFiltering module.
+Non-Positive values deactivate the blur.

-- sortvalues - Indicating whether the data is sorted; using sortperm() of Base Julia.
+- `sortvalues` (bool, `false`): parameter over which plot will be sorted.
+Using sortperm() of Base Julia.
-(sortperm() computes a permutation of the array's indices that puts the array into sorted order).
+    - sortperm() computes a permutation of the array's indices that puts the array into sorted order.

-- meanplot (bool, false) - Indicating whether the plot should add a line plot below the ERP image, showing the mean of the data.
-If limits are set in the axis values both plots will be aligned.
+- `meanplot` (bool, `false`): Indicating whether the plot should add a line plot below the ERP image, showing the mean of the data.

 ```@example main
 plot_erpimage(data;